patricksavalle/devops-project-template/content/project-plan.md

 ### 2. Functional design and architecture

 Functional design creates the desired modularity of the system based on functional dependencies and architecture.
-It formally describes the functional structure using pseudocoding, UML, BPML etc.
+It formally describes the functional structure using pseudo-coding, UML, BPML etc.
 A functional design needs to be complete to be useful.
 This phase needs to be done by experienced architects.

 #### Architecture